antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 ##DataContractJsonSerializer Improvements

 The [DataContractJsonSerializer](https://msdn.microsoft.com/en-us/library/bb412179.aspx) has been improved to better support multiple daylight saving time adjustment rules.
-When enabled, DataContractJsonSerializer will use the [TimeZoneInfo](https://msdn.microsoft.com/library/system.timezoneinfo.aspx) class instead of the[TimeZone](https://msdn.microsoft.com/library/system.timezone) class.
+When enabled, DataContractJsonSerializer will use the [TimeZoneInfo](https://msdn.microsoft.com/library/system.timezoneinfo.aspx) class instead of the [TimeZone](https://msdn.microsoft.com/library/system.timezone) class.
 The TimeZoneInfo class supports multiple adjustment rules, which makes it possible to work with historic time zone data.
 This is useful when a time zone has different daylight saving time adjustment rules, such as (UTC+2) Istanbul.

 You can enable this feature by adding the following AppSetting to the app.config file: